-- Language comprehension skills--and specifically inference skills-transfer across different media
+- Language comprehension skills--particularly inference-making--transfer across different media.

-- Children’s inference skills can be improved using questioning that includes scaffolding and specific feedback (McMaster et al., 2012), and
+- Children’s inference-making can be improved using questioning that includes scaffolding and specific feedback (McMaster et al., 2012).

 - Technology provides a cost-effective, standardized, individualized delivery of instructional tools in classroom settings.

 The Inference Galaxy tool may be useful to you if you want to: